cardan22/bjorkhem/README.md

 * Clear product presentation with images, name, and description.
 * Convenient purchase options, including price details and "Add to Cart" button.
 * User-friendly features like quantity selection and favoriting for logged-in users.
+* Related products are displayed below to provide more inspiration if available.

 <details>
 <summary>Product detail page</summary>